marconetto/azadventures/chapter11/README.md

 including the CycleCloud admin password and ssh public key.
-Next performs deployment of basic building blocks, including creation of resource group, provisioning of VNET and SUBNET, peering of VNET between the new VNET and your VPN VNET, provisioning of storage acccount for CycleCloud, and the keyvault.
+Next performs deployment of basic building blocks, including creation of resource group, provisioning of VNET and SUBNET, peering of VNET between the new VNET and your VPN VNET, provisioning of storage account for CycleCloud, and the keyvault.

 Then it provisions the CycleCloud VM with the following Azure CLI command: